0xSero/partisia-docs/docs/support.md

-# Support and link collection
+# Get support from PBC community

 You can get help from our awesome community